SarahDino/Meta_Database_Engineer_Professional_Certificate_Journey/README.md

 ## 👋hello and welcome to my journey in Meta Database Engineer Professional Certificate

-its a pathway which contains 9 certifcates : <br>
+its a pathway which contains 9 certificates : <br>
 1- Introduction to Databases <br>
 2- Version Control <br>
 3- Database Structures and Management with MySQL <br>